MikeKovarik/exifr/README.md

 #### Reading file from disk or fetching url

+If allowed, exifr makes an guess on whether to read the file or just chunks of it, based on typical file structure, your file type and segments you want to parse.
+This can save lots of memory, disk reads and speed things up.
+But it may not suit you.

+* `options.wholeFile` `bool/undefined` default `undefined`

 ##### Chunked mode

 In browser it's sometimes better to fetch a larger chunk in hope that it contains the whole EXIF (and not just its beginning like in case of `options.seekChunkSize`) in prevention of additional loading and fetching. `options.parseChunkSize` sets that number of bytes to download at once.
 Node.js only relies on the `options.seekChunkSize`.